Cosmologies with a magnetic field, dust, and Lambda: The general case

 \section{The general case}

 The previous example with $\Lambda \not= 0, M \not=0, \alpha = 0$ is another exact solution that we are able to write explicitly due to the fact that in this case, the master function (\ref{master_function}) reduces to a quadratic function of $\eta^2$.
 Generally however, the master function is a quartic polynomial.
 The integral in (\ref{the_metric}) can still be evaluated explicitly in terms of elliptic integrals but it becomes very complicated.
 Let us first explore some properties of the general solution that can be deduced without knowing its explicit form.
+In the following subsections \ref{asymptotics}--\ref{near_the_singularity}, we will use the original, non-rescaled, form of the metric (\ref{the_metric}) with the master function defined by (\ref{master_function}) to be able to discuss both $\alpha = 0$ and $\alpha \not= 0$ cases together.